johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien-2022-02-12.md

 **Tags:** dates

+So now at last the City was besieged, enclosed in a ring of foes.
+The Rammas was broken, and all the Pelennor abandoned to the Enemy.
+The last word to come from outside the walls was brought by men flying down the northward road ere the Gate was shut.

+At first men laughed and did not greatly fear such devices.
+For the main wall of the City was of great height and marvellous thickness, built ere the power and craft of Númenor waned in exile; and its outward face was like to the Tower of Orthanc, hard and dark and smooth, unconquerable by steel or fire, unbreakable except by some convulsion that would rend the very earth on which it stood.
+‘Nay,’ they said, ‘not if the Nameless One himself should come, not even he could enter here while we yet live.’
+But some answered: ‘While we yet live?
+How long?
+He has a weapon that has brought low many strong places since the world began.
+Hunger.
+The roads are cut.
+Rohan will not come.’

+And by him his father sat, and said nothing, but watched, and gave no longer any heed to the defence.
+No hours so dark had Pippin known, not even in the clutches of the Uruk-hai.
+It was his duty to wait upon the Lord, and wait he did, forgotten it seemed, standing by the door of the unlit chamber, mastering his own fears as best he could.

+Grond crawled on.
+The drums rolled wildly.
+Over the hills of slain a hideous shape appeared: a horseman, tall, hooded, cloaked in black.
+Slowly, trampling the fallen, he rode forth, heeding no longer any dart.
+He halted and held up a long pale sword.
+And as he did so a great fear fell on all, defender and foe alike; and the hands of men drooped to their sides, and no bow sang.
+For a moment all was still.

+‘Old fool!’ he said.
+‘Old fool!
+This is my hour.
+Do you not know Death when you see it?
+Die now and curse in vain!’
+And with that he lifted high his sword and flames ran down the blade.
+Gandalf did not move.
+And in that very moment, away behind in some courtyard of the City, a cock crowed.
+Shrill and clear he crowed, recking nothing of wizardry or war, welcoming only the morning that in the sky far above the shadows of death was coming with the dawn.

 The old man’s flat face and dark eyes showed nothing, but his voice was sullen with displeasure.
 ‘Wild Men are wild, free, but not children,’ he answered.
 ‘I am great headman, Ghân-buri-Ghân.
 I count many things: stars in sky, leaves on trees, men in the dark.
 You have a score of scores counted ten times and five.
 They have more.
 Big fight, and who will win?
 And many more walk round walls of Stone-houses.’
 ‘Alas! he speaks all too shrewdly,’ said Théoden.
 ‘And our scouts say that they have cast trenches and stakes across the road.
 We cannot sweep them away in sudden onset.’